vedph/cadmus-migration-v2/docs/add.md

 >In this diagram, yellow borders mark nodes linked to apparatus fragments.

-Given that we have a single layer, we won't need to add or delete nodes, but just to change their payload data adding an **apparatus linear tree text filter** to stage (5).
+Given that we have a single layer, we won't need to add or delete nodes, but just to change their payload data adding an **apparatus linear tree text filter** to ▶️ step (5).
 So, traversing our nodes:

 1. for the `que` node, linked to the fragment at index 0, we will change the text to `quae` because the variant there is accepted, and move the original text `que` into a variant feature.
 Other features will be added for witnesses, authors, or note, all from the same source fragment (`it.vedph.token-text-layer:fr.it.vedph.apparatus_0`).
 2. for the `bixit` node, linked to the fragment at index 1, we will do the same: text will be `vixit` and `bixit` will be a variant.
 As above, other features will be added as needed.